What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 • Result: Player A wins (K kicker beats Q kicker)

-8 Common Same-Hand Scenarios
+10 Common Same-Hand Scenarios (With Examples)

 Scenario 1: Both Players Have High Card